-Kelly performed on stage for Seriously Entertaining at Joe’s Pub at The Public Theater on September 22, 2015, speaking on the evening’s theme, “Altered States.”
+Kelly performed on stage for Seriously Entertaining at City Winery on September 22, 2015, speaking on the evening’s theme, “Altered States.”
 Watch it below.

 Kelly Carlin is a thinker, writer, talker, and doodler.
 She’s funny, serious, silly, and deep.
 Sometimes she wishes she were Carol Burnett, other days it’s Patti Smith, but mostly it’s Oprah Winfrey.
 It’s complicated.
 Her fascinations range from discovering how to live a true and deep life, to freedom of expression, to the evolution of consciousness and the American psyche.
-She’s a practitioner of Zen Buddhism, has a Master’s in Jungian/Archetypal psychology (no, she is not a therapist), and comes from a family steeped in comedy, big ideas, and warm hearts.
-Now that she’s found her voice in the world, she’s figuring out how to use it for good while having a shitload of fun.
+She’s a practitioner of Zen Buddhism, has a Master’s in Jungian/Archetypal psychology, and comes from a family steeped in comedy, big ideas, and warm hearts.
+Now that she’s found her voice in the world, she’s figuring out how to use it for good while having a load of fun.

 Lately, Kelly’s focus has been centered on teaching and coaching women to find their voices and essential selves through her year-long program Women on the Verge.
 She also loves revealing her take on the culture and psyche of modern life on her podcast Waking from the American Dream.